 There are two occupational therapy (OT) entry-level programs; one is a five-year combined BS/MS program and the other is a three-year MS program.

 The BS/MS curriculum begins with a strong liberal arts and sciences curriculum, which provides students with a general knowledge base and the opportunity to develop analytical abilities that are the foundation for excellence as an entry-level professional in OT.
 Students in the BS/MS program also declare and complete a structured minor.
+Students enroll in the liberal arts and science courses and the courses for the declared minor throughout the 5-year curriculum but most of these are completed within the first few years.
+The OT-specific courses begin in the first year with one course each semester; the number of OT-specific courses within each semester increases each year.

 The MS degree in OT is an entry-level degree specifically created for people who have a B.A. or B.S. degree in another area of study and who meet the admission criteria.
+The curriculum is comprised of OT-specific courses throughout the 3-year span.

 Throughout both the BS/MS and the MS programs, faculty provide consistent guidance and support to students to foster professional development prior to, during, and after clinical placements.
-Students complete six months of fieldwork (typically full-time) experiences at a variety of settings across the country.
+Students complete six months of fieldwork (typically full-time) at a variety of settings across the country.
 In addition to the strong academic and clinical preparation, students are expected to complete a master’s project involving research and dissemination of a Critically Appraised Topic.

-A student-centered approach, in combination with the curriculum’s academic, clinical and research components, provides thorough preparation for graduates to develop leadership and service in a variety of health care, educational and community settings, and to be successful in practice.
+A student-centered approach, in combination with the curriculum’s academic, clinical, and research components, provides thorough preparation for graduates to develop leadership and service in a variety of health care, educational, and community settings, and to be successful in practice.